 Jablochkoff has described a battery in which plates of carbon and iron are placed in fused nitre; the carbon is here the electro-positive element, being rapidly consumed in the liquid.
-It furnishes powerful currents.

-Planté's and Faure's Secondary Batteries, and Grove's Gas Battery, are described in Lesson XXXVIII.
+Planté's and Faure's Secondary Batteries, and Grove's Gas Battery, are described in Arts.
+415, 416.